pateljannat/frappe_docs/frappe_docs/www/docs/user/en/tutorial/setting-up-the-site.md

     [mysql]
     default-character-set = utf8mb4

+**NOTE:** If your mysql version is 8+ then you don't need to add `innodb-file-format=barracuda` and `innodb-large-prefix=1` as they were removed in MySQL 8.0.0.
+Adding these values may stop your mysql server.
+For more details click [here](https://dev.mysql.com/doc/refman/8.0/en/added-deprecated-removed.html).

 You can then install a new site, by the command `bench new-site library`.

 This will create a new database and site folder and install `frappe` (which is also an application!) in the new site.
 The `frappe` application has two built-in modules **Core** and **Website**.
 The Core module contains the basic models for the application.
 Frappe is a batteries included framework and comes with a lot of built-in models.
 These models are called **DocTypes**.
 More on that later.